Ignalina Nuclear Power Plant

 The Ignalina Nuclear Power Plant (Ignalinos atominė elektrinė, IAE) is a decommissioned two-unit RBMK-1500 nuclear power station in Visaginas Municipality, Lithuania.
 It was named after the nearby city of Ignalina.
-Due to the plant's similarities to the infamous Chernobyl Nuclear Power Plant in both reactor design and lack of a robust containment building, Lithuania agreed to close the plant as part of its accession agreement to the European Union.
-Unit 1 was closed in December 2004; Unit 2, which counted for 25% of Lithuania's electricity generating capacity and supplied about 70% of Lithuania's electrical demand, was closed on December 31, 2009.
-Proposals have been made to construct a new nuclear power plant at the same site, but plans have not materialised since then.
+Due to the plant's similarities to the infamous Chernobyl Nuclear Power Plant in both reactor design and lack of a robust containment building, Lithuania agreed to close the plant as part of its agreement of accession to the European Union.
+Unit 1 was closed in December 2004; Unit 2 in December 2009.
+The plant accounted for 25% of Lithuania's electricity generating capacity and supplied about 70% of Lithuania's electrical demand.
+It was closed on 31 December 2009.
+Proposals have been made to construct a new nuclear power plant at the site, but such plans have yet to come to fruition.

 Reactors

 The Ignalina Nuclear Power Plant contained two Soviet-designed RBMK-1500 water-cooled graphite-moderated channel-type power reactors.
 After the Chernobyl disaster of April 1986, the reactor was de-rated to 1,360 MW.
-Each unit of the power plant was equipped with two K-750-65/3000 turbines with 800 MW generators.
+Each unit of the power plant was equipped with two K-750-65/3000 turbines with 800 MW generators built by the Kharkiv turbine plant (Turboatom).